Corbin Carroll Preview, Player Props: Diamondbacks vs. White Sox

-The Arizona Diamondbacks, including Corbin Carroll (.356 batting average in his past 10 games), take on starter Jose Urena and the Chicago White Sox at Guaranteed Rate Field, Tuesday at 7:40 PM ET.
+Corbin Carroll -- hitting .364 in his past 10 games -- will be in action for the Arizona Diamondbacks against the Chicago White Sox, with Touki Toussaint on the hill, on September 27 at 2:10 PM ET.

-He had three hits (going 3-for-5 with an RBI) in his last game against the Yankees.
+He had a hitless showing in his most recent game (0-for-4) against the White Sox.

 Sportsbook Promo Codes